-The Bangor Public Library currently has more than 40 computer stations available to patrons who wish to use the Internet; the Library’s on-line databases; or to create documents using Microsoft Office.
+The Bangor Public Library currently has more than 40 computer stations available to patrons who wish to use the internet, work on Microsoft Office documents, search our online catalogs and more.
+There is also wifi through out the building and there is no password for access.
 These computers may be found on the first floor near the Adult Circulation Desk and in the Youth Services Department on the third floor (computers in Youth Services are restricted to use by those 17 years and younger).
-Computer use and Internet access are free.
+Computer use and internet access are free.

 The Library has added a computer workstation in the Youth Services Department for adults bringing children to the Library.
 These parents or guardians may use this computer for 30 minutes at a time up to 90 minutes a day while their child or children are under their supervision in the Mother Goose Corner of the Library.

 - Your Bangor Public Library card is your computer pass.
 Log into a public workstation session using the 14-digit barcode number on the back of your library card.
 If you do not have your library card, or you are not a library member, then you should present a form of ID our front desk.
 If you are a member, we will print out your card number and pass it to you.
 If you are not a member, we will examine your ID (very much required).
 Once we’ve verified your information, we will issue you a 90-minute day pass.

 - All patrons are limited to 90 minutes of computer use per day.